 Since I always forget, this is the command for formatting double density floppy disks on Windows:

-Using Spotify Linux Preview, I want to open URIs to songs and playlist from Opera – but it was not working.
-So here is how you fix it.
+Using Spotify Linux Preview, I want to open URIs to songs and playlist from Opera.
+This was not working, so here is how you fix it:

 There is a lot of data I need to extract from archives, nested deeply within a silly folder structure.
 Doing it manually is out of the question.
 I had to modify this script I found at the Unix Stack Exchange slightly, in order to make it run as I wanted.
 It will run until it doesn’t find more .zip archive files, as it deletes them after extraction.